nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Welcome to UNOFAS!

 ## What is UNOFAS?
-UNOFAS (UNO: One FAS: Financial Advisors app) is a **desktop app for Financial Advisors to manage client's contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+UNOFAS (UNO: One FAS: Financial Advisors app) is a **desktop app for Financial Advisors to manage clients contacts and schedule appointments, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 For fast typists, UNOFAS can help you manage and retrieve client's information better than traditional GUI apps.